 This is a safe and friendly village, a place to relax or explore the many historical sites around the area- from old Roman Forts, underground bunkers to the now disused Lauder Light Railway.
 Have a look at our page Things To Do for more activities/interests.

 The Tower Hotel is situated in the heart of Oxton and was built in 1903, and is locally known as the ‘Toor’ Hotel.
-Food and Accommodation available too.
-The exclusive Airhouses are on the outskirts of Oxton for private rental.
-The Carfraemill Hotel is situated 1/3rd of a mile past Oxton turn off on the A68, so plenty of places to stay.
+There are a few hotels in nearby Lauder where you can get accommodation.

 Noticeably Oxton is a village where everyone is made welcome.
 The villagers take great pride in Oxton and in the summer months, when there are many flowering baskets on display along Main Street, there is a certain tranquility about the village.